polina-tsvilodub/bSc-thesis/README.md

 * `E1_sentence_rating`: contains raw data of Experiment 1
 * `E2_N_production`: contains raw data from the subject-N and predicate-N conditions of Experiment 2
 * `E3_cc_inference`: contains raw data of Experiment 3
-* `E4_direct_mod`: contains the raw and cleaned data files from the two pilot studies reported for Experiment 4
+* `E4_direct_mod`: contains the raw and cleaned data files from the two pilot studies reported for Experiment 4. `results_all_pilots_tidy.csv` contains tidy data used for the power analysis.

 ## Model